 Special needs education in the DRC

-The American School of Kinshasa, for instance, typically supports students with mild to moderate learning disabilities.
+The American School of Kinshasa, for instance, typically supports students with mild to moderate learning barriers.
 They advocate for inclusive education and have trained teachers and administrative staff to offer this.
 Students with physical handicaps can also access the school.

 Tutors in the DRC